CHILDREN DEVELOPMENT MILESTONES

 - Show a wide range of emotions, such as being sad, angry, happy, or bored

 In addition, you may notice your child’s imagination is in overdrive.
-This can be good and bad.
+This can be good or bad.
 Fantasy and pretend play becomes more interesting and involved, but your child may also start developing unrealistic fears, such as believing a monster is lurking in the closet.

 3 – to 4-Year-Old Development: How to Help Your Child